 Hop over to Frenchman Street.

 Hop over to the local hot spot for live music.
-Some of the bars don’t have a cover charge.
-While you’re there check out the creative crafts at the Frenchman Art Market.
+Many of the bars don’t have a cover charge.

 Tour St. Louis Cathedral.